Turkey–United States relations: Strategic partnership during Cold War

 After participating with United Nations forces in the Korean War, Turkey joined the North Atlantic Treaty Organization in 1952.
 The second-largest army belongs to Turkey in NATO and host of the Allied Land Command headquarters including the Incirlik (1955–present) and Konya Airbases (2000–present).

-Turkey was one of the founding members of Central Treaty Organization (CENTO), which promoted shared political and military economic goals similar to and modeled like NATO.
-The US pressured and promised military and economic aid to be the founding member.
+Turkey was one of the founding members of the Central Treaty Organization (CENTO), which promoted shared political, military, and economic goals similar to, and modeled after, NATO.
+The US pressured and promised military and economic aid in exchange for Turkey being a founding member.
 The US was not a member.
-The defensive organization never became functional partly due to the lack of leadership as John Foster Dulles (United States Secretary of State) claimed that the administration could not obtain Congressional approval."
+The defensive organization never became functional partly due to the lack of leadership, as John Foster Dulles (United States Secretary of State) claimed that the administration could not obtain Congressional approval."

-The U.S. actively supported Turkey's membership bid to join the European Union and frequently lobbied on behalf of Ankara through its diplomatic missions in EU capital cities.
+The U.S. actively supported Turkey's membership bid to join the European Union.
+It frequently lobbied on behalf of Ankara through its diplomatic missions in the capitals of EU member states.

-Strategic partnership during war on terror
+Strategic partnership during War on Terror

-In 2001, war on terror, the relationship began with the premise of the United States fostering cooperation on counterterrorism, law enforcement, and military training and education.
-Turkey remained a close ally of the United States and provided support in the war on terror.
+In 2001, the relationship began with the premise that the United States would foster cooperation on counterterrorism, law enforcement, and military training and education.
+Turkey remained a close ally of the United States and provided support in the War on Terror.